dxw/whippet-server/README.md

 multisite has been setup in the database, you should send whippet a SIGTERM and restart it with `--multisite` and `-p 80`.

+Note that if you don't want to do a search/replace on your database you should use `-p 80` before you enable multisite.

+Remember that `sudo` is required for port 80 and you may need to kill a server if you already have on listening on port 80.

 ### Troubleshooting
 #### Issue:
 After installing on OSX and running whippet you get the following error in your browser: